Update: This piece has been updated to include comments from Washington Post columnist Karen Tumulty, forwarded to Headline USA after publication.

 The signees included Perry Bacon Jr., E.J.
 Dionne Jr., Lee Hockstader, David Ignatius, Heather Long, Ruth Marcus, Dana Milbank, Catherine Rampell, Eugene Robinson, Jennifer Rubin and Karen Tumulty.

-None of the columnists responded to Headline USA’s request about whether they would resign.
-An email sent to Robinson bounced back due to a full inbox.
+Most columnists did not respond to Headline USA’s inquiry about whether they would resign.
+An email to Robinson bounced back due to a full inbox.
+Tumulty, however, refused to resign, stating in comments to Headline USA that she loves her job.

 Despite their notable silence, the group claimed in their letter that this election marked a moment for the newspaper to show “its commitment to democratic values, the rule of law and international alliances and the threat that Donald Trump poses to them.”